skycoin/skycoin-lite/README.md

 #### TS cipher test suite for wasm

 There is test suite for the wasm version of the library, just like there is one for the GopherJS version.
-Before using it you must compile the wasm version with `make build-wasm`. the test suite can be run with:
+Before using it you must compile the wasm version with `make build-wasm`.
+The test suite can be run with:

 ```sh